 Owns and manages housing for low- and moderate-income people, administers various federal housing assistance programs in Clatsop, Columbia and Tillamook counties.
 Usually meets once a month.
 Location rotates among the counties.

-Advises Board of Commissioners on land-use planning, conducts land-use hearings, implements county’s zoning and comprehensive plan.
+Advises Board of County Commissioners on land-use planning, conducts land-use hearings, implements county’s zoning and comprehensive plan.
 Usually meets once a month, all day.

 Public Safety Coordinating Council

-Develops and recommends to the Board of Commissioners a comprehensive local corrections program for both adults and juveniles, coordinates local criminal justice policy.
+Develops and recommends to the Board of County Commissioners a comprehensive local corrections program for both adults and juveniles, coordinates local criminal justice policy.
 Meets once a month.